maxking/docker-mailman/web/README.md

 - `MAILMAN_REST_PASSWORD`: Mailman's REST API user's password.
 Default value is `restpass`

-- `MAILMAN_HOST_IP`: IP of the Container from which Mailman will send emails to hyperkitty (django).
-Set to `172.19.199.2` by default.
+- `MAILMAN_HOSTNAME`: IP of the Container from which Mailman will send emails to hyperkitty (django).
+Set to `mailman-core` by default.

 - `SMTP_HOST`: IP Address/hostname from which you will be sending emails.
-Default value is `172.19.199.1`, which is the address of the Host OS.
+Default value is the container's gateway retrieved from:
+    /sbin/ip route | awk '/default/ { print $3 }'

 - `SMTP_PORT`: Port used for SMTP.
 Default is `25`.